IT administrators have three reasons to be on guard Friday:

 A worm called Dasher is targeting a Windows flaw that Microsoft patched two months ago.
 The prolific Bagle family of worms and Trojans is acting up again.
 And a Trojan called Banbra is spreading through IM programs.

-According to Cupertino, Calif.-based Symantec Corp., Dasher-B is spreading via the
+According to Cupertino, Calif.-based Symantec Corp., Dasher-B is spreading via the Microsoft Windows Distributed Transaction Coordinator (MSDTC) Memory Corruption vulnerability.
+The software giant released a patch for the flaw Oct.
+11.

 As of Friday morning, Symantec said in an e-mail to customers of its DeepSight Threat Management System that "one of the FTP servers used by a member of the W32.Dasher family is reporting that over 3,000 hosts have connected to it, which serves as a good estimate of affected hosts."